 The Technology Transfer Team within the Community Prevention and Intervention Unit at UT Southwestern Medical Center provides multiple services to the HIV/AIDS community.
-These services include training and technical assistance to CDC direct- and state-funded funded organizations that implement HIV prevention and care interventions, or provide funding support to these agencies and designing e-learning solutions and strategies that help support the dissemination of HIV/STD behavioral interventions.
+These services include training and technical assistance to CDC direct- and state-funded organizations that implement HIV prevention and care interventions or provide funding support to these agencies, and designing e-learning solutions and strategies that help support the dissemination of HIV/STD behavioral interventions.

 Capacity Building Assistance Center (CBAC)

 The CBAC improves the performance of the HIV prevention workforce by delivering scientifically sound and culturally proficient capacity building assistance through information sharing, training, and creation of materials.
-We provide assistance to agencies that offer behavioral interventions to individuals who are living with HIV/AIDS, or to communities most impacted by HIV/AIDS.
+We assist agencies that offer behavioral interventions to individuals who are living with HIV/AIDS, or to communities most impacted by HIV/AIDS.

 - Training and technical assistance on Healthy Relationships, Nia, and Popular Opinion Leader.

 - Technical assistance and agency-to-agency “Boot Camps” on the previously mentioned interventions, plus: Community PROMISE; RESPECT; Partnership for Health; CRCS; CLEAR; Many Men, Many Voices; and Personalized Cognitive Counseling.

-- Support to CBOs and AIDS service organizations with their selection, implementation, adaptation, monitoring, and evaluation of a variety of effective behavioral interventions and public health strategies through the provision of training and/or technical assistance.
+- Support to community-based organizations (CBOs) and AIDS service organizations with their selection, implementation, adaptation, monitoring, and evaluation of a variety of effective behavioral interventions and public health strategies through the provision of training and/or technical assistance.